Header Banner

-How To: CC in a Physical Business Letter
+How to CC in a Physical Business Letter

 CC, which stands for "carbon copy", is a familiar phrase in email, but can also be used in business letters and legal documents.
 This can be especially useful for letters you want to spend up a company or organizational chain, letting each recipient know exactly who else received the same document.